LeviScoffie/Learning-REACT-BASICS/README.md

 - Inside the Player component a delete button is going to trigger the change in the player state.

 - In the stateless function Player component we handle the event onClick for removing the players by passing an arrow function that returns a call to the function passed through props from the parent App component with `props.removePlayer()`, pass id to the function so that it know which player to remove on click.
 The id is also passed as a prop.

+## REACT UPDATE
+- This course focuses on teaching you React components using React Hooks.
+In this course we'll go over the scoreboard app you built in the React Basics course and update it to use React Hooks!

+- Hooks is a way to make functional components stateful.So lets change a stateful class component into a stateful fuctional component.

+- Remember `render()` methods are only used in class components.

+- `React.useState()` is a new way to use the same capabilities of the class compo. that was `this.state` was providing.
+Use state accepts the initial value.

+- It returns as pair: ie. , the current state and the function to update it.

+- the `[score]` var has the same capabilities as `this.state.score`.
+- And `setScore` has the same capabilities as `this.setState` in earlier versions.
+- The `useState` hook returns a func. that is the `setScore` which is called to updated the state as it is.
+- You can only call **Hooks** as the top-level and only call hooks from React funcs.

+- `setScore()` can take in a value of a function.